Home Assistant: Reception

-Home Assistant has been included in a number of product and platform comparisons, where it's been criticized for having a steep learning curve, for example making users to write file-based setup and configuration procedures using text-based YAML markup-language instead of a graphical user interfaces for all setups and configurations options, as well requiring users to learn low-level operations to create and maintain automations.
+Home Assistant has in the past been included in a number of product and platform comparisons, where it has been criticized for having a steep learning curve and being too complicated for new users to get started, for example making users to write file-based setup and configuration procedures using text-based YAML markup-language instead of a graphical user interfaces for all setups and configurations options, as well requiring users to learn low-level operations to create and maintain automations.
 However, newer versions of Home Assistant produced by the core development team make the configuration (from initial installation as well as most basic configurations) easier to use by allowing configuration using the web-based graphical user interface plus enable UI-based automation creation and editing (while keeping the original YAML scripting language hidden under the hood but still having it available for very advanced users and developers), but while it becoming more user-friendly, the sheer number of features and customization options can be overwhelming for some users, and some technical knowledge is still helpful for advanced configurations, complex automation setups, and troubleshooting.
-As such Home Assistant can be more challenging to get started with and use compared to simpler platforms like Apple HomeKit or Google Home.
+As such Home Assistant can be more challenging to get started with and use compared to simpler platforms like Apple Home or Google Home.

-At the GitHub's "State of the Octoverse" in 2024, Home Assistant became the top open source project on GitHub by contributors, with more than 21,000 users contributing, which only included the Home Assistant core application (and not the frontend and not other libraries that the project develops for Home Assistant).
+At the GitHub's "State of the Octoverse" in 2025, Home Assistant again made the top-10 list of top open source projects by contributors.
+And at the GitHub's "State of the Octoverse" in 2024, Home Assistant became the top open source project on GitHub by contributors, with more than 21,000 users contributing, which only included the Home Assistant core application (i.e. just the main backend and not the frontend and or any of the other libraries that the project develops as dependecies for Home Assistant).
 Looking back at GitHub's "State of the Octoverse" in 2019 they then listed Home Assistant as the tenth biggest open-source project on its platform with 6,300 contributors.

 Home Assistant took second place in 2017 and 2018 for the Thomas Krenn Award (formerly Open Source Grant), later winning first place in 2019.
-Home Assistant also won a DINACon award in 2018 for their "Open Internet Award" category, as well as being a nominee for the same awards in 2013.
+Home Assistant also won a DINACon award in 2018 for their "Open Internet Award" category.

+Home Assistant also earned the top spot of users "Favorite Software" in selfh.st's Self-Host User Survey in 2025, and second place in 2024.